 General anesthesia may be recommended for your child for several reasons.
 Most commonly at Playhouse Dental, general anesthesia is recommended when a child is very young, very fearful, uncooperative or has special circumstances that will not allow them to cooperate for needed treatment.

 It is our goal to provide safe, excellent care (in that order) and to provide a non-traumatic experience for our patients.
 Sometimes, this is only possible through the use of general anesthesia.

 Who provides dental care under general anesthesia in our office?

-Both Dr. Sarah Hill and Dr. Joseph Stout can provide the dental treatment for your child.
+Dr. Sarah Hill and Dr. Donna Quinby can provide the dental treatment for your child.
 These dentists are highly trained in the field of outpatient dental anesthesia and are happy to answer ANY questions you might have about outpatient general anesthesia.
 They have been treating pediatric dental patients under general anesthesia for a combined total of 23 years.

 How safe is general anesthesia?

 Outpatient general anesthesia is considered very safe and has an excellent safety record when administered by qualified and experienced providers.
 There are risks inherent in every type of procedure including anesthesia but these risks are minimal with highly trained providers and a child who is healthy and has had NOTHING to eat on the day of surgery.

 An anesthesiologist — a doctor who specializes in anesthesia— will give your child the medications that will make him or her sleep soundly during the procedure.
 In our Anacortes office, the anesthesia is provided by one of our board certified M.D. anesthesiologists from:

 General anesthesia makes your child’s whole body go to sleep.
 It is needed for certain dental procedures and treatments so that his or her reflexes will be completely relaxed.
 Your child will feel no pain during the procedure, nor have any memory of it.